 - Evaluation

-We’ll begin to evaluate the ENP once a minimum of 10 files has been completed, or within 2 years.
+We’ll begin to evaluate the ENP once a minimum of 10 files has been completed, or within 2 years (by December 2027).
 Metrics may include:

 - The number of files entering and completing the ENP